aerogear/graphql-link/README.md

       query: mutation {}
 ```

-### Importing a nested field of upstream graphql upstream.
+### Importing a nested field of upstream graphql server

 Use a full graphql query to access nested child graph elements of the upstream
 graphql server.
 Feel free to use argument variables or literals in the query.